OrionReed/dom3d/README.md

 1. Go to `chrome://extensions`
 2. Click "Load Unpacked"
 3. Select the downloaded folder
 4. Extension should now be installed, you can find it in the top right extensions menu (puzzle piece icon) and pin it if desired

+**In Microsoft Edge**
+1. Go to `edge://extensions`
+2. Click "Load Unpacked"
+3. Select the downloaded folder.
+Please use the Chrome version of the extension.
+4. Extension should now be installed, you can find it in the top right extensions menu (puzzle piece icon) and pin it if desired

 ## Usage